 - Either black or green olives will work well in this recipe.

-- Not Included in large Real Food Boxes: Paprika, Ginger, Turmeric, Cinnamon, Olive Oil, Salt & Pepper, Preserved Lemon (ongoing customers likely have some left from a previous box, otherwise try some lemon zest as a substitute)
+- Not Included in large Culinary Inspiration Boxes: Paprika, Ginger, Turmeric, Cinnamon, Olive Oil, Salt & Pepper, Preserved Lemon (ongoing customers likely have some left from a previous box, otherwise try some lemon zest as a substitute)